 We all know that starting a business can often be an expensive endeavour.
 There are a lot of costs you need to factor in before you can even start trading, these include your IT costs, the costs for a car if you are going to be doing a lot of traveling and even a uniform if you are going to be spending a lot of time in front of clients.
 A lot of people nowadays are choosing to start their business from home, but what happens when your business becomes too large to trade from your home, or what happens if your business is not the type that can be run from a home address?
 This is where you will need to start thinking of buying or renting office space.

 Most small businesses will rent their office space as it is often a cheaper alternative than buying the space outright.
 However, there are limits to what you can do with the space if you are renting, and if you do get the landlord’s permission to make changes to your office, you will need to foot the bill to bring it back to original spec if you choose to move to a larger space.
+This is without mentioning that you are limited with what you can do in terms of office design in the first place!
 It is for that reason that a large number of companies are now choosing to buy their office space in the first place.

 But how much does this really cost?